 Ethics and open science

 The publications in Police University College publication series are freely available online in the Theseus service of the Universities of Applied Sciences.
+In addition to our publication series, other publications by our experts are compiled in the Research.fi service.
 Some of Polamk’s research data, such as the Police Barometer data, is openly accessible to and available for use by other researchers in the Finnish Social Science Data Archive.

 Further information: [email protected]